 Background

-In Japan, physiotherapists who have approximately 5 years or 10 years of work experience, qualify as ‘experienced’ as someone with sufficient time in the field, regardless of their level, efficacy or quality of training.
+In Japan, physiotherapists who have approximately 5 years of work experience, qualify as ‘experienced’ and are recognised as someone with sufficient time in the field, regardless of their level, efficacy or quality of training (Ministry of health, Labour and Welfare, 2019).
 However, this definition is insufficient in establishing quality and uniformity among physiotherapists in Japan.
 In order to begin quantifying skill, it is first necessary to establish the feasibility of distinguishing between what the Japanese Physical Therapy Association (JPTA) considers ‘experienced’ from ‘novice’ based on basic physical therapy treatment technique and approach.
-The purpose of this study is to establish groundwork for standardization in education and evaluation.
+The purpose of this study is to establish the groundwork for standardisation in education and evaluation.

-There are the basic physiotherapy skills: range of motion (ROM) exercise (Cleland et al., 2010), manual muscle testing (MMT) (Florence et al., 1992), muscle strengthening exercise (Fowler et al., 2001), weight-bearing (Suchak et al., 2008), weight-shifting (WS) (Pizzi et al., 2007) and others.
-It is considered that these basic physiotherapies are major components of the quality of physiotherapy.
-Consequently, these are skills that are frequently used by physiotherapists.
-Therefore, it is considered that helping to standardize knowledge in physiotherapy skills by quantifying the influence (positive and/or negative effect) on the patient during the treatment by a physiotherapist is necessary.
-While there are many opportunities to practice ROM exercises, MMT, and muscle strengthening exercises in training school education, WS is a skill that is often learned after going into clinical practice.
+While there are many opportunities to practice ROM exercises, MMT, and muscle strengthening exercises in training school education, in Japan, WS is a skill that is often learned after going into clinical practice.
 The influence of undergraduate education can be disregarded because it is learned post-graduation.
-For this reason, WS was chosen as the participant in this study.
-In addition, it was assumed to be a component until loading to the lower leg of one foot in the WS technique.
+For this reason, WS was chosen as the intervention to be used in this study to confirm the difference in skill.
+In addition, only one element of WS was the primary focus in this study; loading to the lower leg of one foot from upright standing and returning to a neutral position for repetition in the WS technique.
 This technique is a therapeutic technique and force plates are not used in therapeutic situations.
 However, if it becomes clear that force plates can be used to confirm the technique, it will be possible to objectively evaluate and improve the technique in future undergraduate and clinical education.

 Methods